godwinpinto/example-passage4j/README.md

 # Passage4J + Java Microservices Framework Examples
-Now you implement seamless passwordless authentication in your favourite Microservice framework with Passage4J.
+Now you implement seamless passwordless authentication in your favourite Microservice framework with Passage4J by [Passage](https://passage.id/).

-This repository showcase examples of it is done.
+This repository showcases examples of how to integrate with each framework.

+## Passage
+Know more about passage [https://docs.passage.id/](https://docs.passage.id/)

 ## Microservice framwork included;
 - Spring Boot